-Three years ago in 2014 the mortgage market in Britain changed.
-Mortgage lenders now have to assess in detail whether a loan is really affordable for the borrower.
-You may think “well the mortgage is going to be the same as my rent, so obviously I can afford it“, but the mortgage lender will be thinking ahead to when interest rates go up.
+Mortgage lenders have to assess in detail whether a loan is really affordable for the borrower.
+You may think “well the mortgage is going cost the same as my rent, so obviously I can afford it“, but the mortgage lender will be thinking ahead to when interest rates go up in 2018 and 2019.

-Before 2014 many lenders only looked at the size of your deposit,credit rating and income.
-Now these “affordability calculations” look into your outgoings in detail and your debts are an important part of this: credit card repayments, any bank loans, car finance payments, the size of your overdraft etc.
+A few years ago, lenders only looked at the size of your deposit, your credit rating and your income.
+Now in 2017 these “affordability calculations” look into your outgoings in detail.
+Your debts are an important part of this: credit card repayments, any bank loans, car finance payments, the size of your overdraft etc.

 This doesn’t mean you can’t get a mortgage if you have debts, but it is more difficult than it used to be.